rasteiro11/ACTIX_RUST_WEBSERVER/README.md

 # ACTIX_RUST_WEBSERVER
-Learning more about the Rust programming and Actix framework
+Web Socket Canvas using Actix Rust framework for the Backend and React for frontend